vmware-archive/node-examples/authenticate/README.md

 # The Authentication Example

-This Node.js example demonstrates basic authentication of a user with a GemFire Cache cluster.
-This application leverages the put-get-remove example and should be reviewed prior starting.
-The example works with either a local Apache Geode or Pivotal GemFire cluster.
+This Node.js example demonstrates the basic authentication and authorization mechanism used when an app interacts with a Pivotal GemFire cluster.
+The app does a put, a get, and a remove operation to show authorization.

+This example works with either a local Pivotal GemFire cluster or a local Apache Geode cluster.

 # Prerequisites